openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 #### MachineOSImage

-This represents the final OS image that is produced by the build process.
+MachineOSImages are a reference to the final OS image that is produced by the build process.
 The name of each MachineOSImage will be produced via a salted MD5 hash based upon the contents of the rendered MachineConfig, the Containerfile contents, and the base OS and extensions image pullspecs.
-It will look something like this:
+It will look something like this: `worker-os-b1946ac92492d2347c6235b4d2611184` or `infra-os-2e090af63118fafdb117115a677ae060`.
-`worker-os-b1946ac92492d2347c6235b4d2611184` or
-`infra-os-2e090af63118fafdb117115a677ae060`.
 Additionally, this name will be used as the image tag when the image is pushed to the container registry (see Image Tagging section for additional details):

 | **Field Name / Path (JSONPath):** | **Optional or Required:** | **Intended Use:**                                                                  |
 | --------------------------------- | ------------------------- | ---------------------------------------------------------------------------------- |